Lake Forest, California: Arts and culture

 Lake Forest is served by two branches of the Orange County Public Library system known as OC Public Libraries: the El Toro branch and the Foothill Ranch branch.

 The city is the location of Rick Warren's megachurch, Saddleback Church, the sixth-largest evangelical church in the United States.

 The city of Lake Forest puts on an annual summer concert at Pittsford Park.
 Other public events include the Fourth of July 5K run and fireworks display over the lake at the Sun & Sail Club.

 On Wednesdays at 4 pm, there is a farmers market at the Sports Park and Recreation Center, where locals can go and buy products from the local farmers and vendors.

-In 2020, the classical music organization Chamber Music | OC moved its operations from Chapman University in Orange, California to the Lake Forest Business Center where they are headquartered.
+In 2020, the classical music organization Chamber Music | OC moved its headquarters from Chapman University in Orange, California to the Lake Forest Business Center.